 So as long as they have all of that they should be fine.

-Does it Harm the Bees to Pull Their Honey?
+Does it Harm the Bees when Harvesting Honey?

 In short, no, it does not harm the bees.
 You will probably make them angry if they realize you are taking it from them.